Mantoine56/mariouomo/implementationplan.md

 4. **Notifications**
    - Optional: Email or SMS updates to customers regarding shipment status.
-   - Could use aggregator’s webhooks or a separate job to update statuses.
+   - Could use aggregator's webhooks or a separate job to update statuses.

 **Outcome**: A full fulfillment pipeline so store managers can handle shipping in one place.